 “I knew if I get it right, it’s going to feed toward the hole,” he said.
 “But never thought it would go in.”

 Oosthuizen sauntered to the cup and plucked the ball out.
-But forget about saving it for some grand trophy case back home, that’s not his style.
-He flipped it into the crowd, instead.
+But instead of saving it for a glass case back home, he tossed it to a fan.

 Independent voices from the The Washington Times Communities

 Find the latest news and happening that effect those in the Washington D.C., Northern Virginia and Maryland Metro region.

 The world impacts us.
 What happens in our towns, cities, states, country and on this planet makes a difference to us.

 Happiness is attainable.
 Morning to night.
 I love to teach, deal with folks that have an issue and really wish to tackle it and write.

 Brazen, leading-edge, “call it like it is” columns and reporting from Ohio native, radio host and writer, Sara Marie Brenner.